r0892111/beroepsbelgWeb/supabase/functions/sync-webshop-to-stripe/README.md

 1. Edit the product and change the price
 2. Verify in Stripe that a new price was created and the old one was archived

+### Test Deleting:

+1. Delete a product from the admin panel
+2. Verify in Stripe Dashboard that the product is deactivated (active: false)
+3. The product will still exist in Stripe but won't be available for new purchases

 ## Troubleshooting